cognusion/AllHandsOnDeck/README.md

     	Enable Debug output
   -debuglogfile string
-    	Output debugs to a logfile, instead of standard error -errorlogfile string
+    	Output debugs to a logfile, instead of standard error -dryrun
+    	If you want to go through the motions, but never actually SSH to anything -errorlogfile string
     	Output errors to a logfile, instead of standard error -filter string